wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 > Note that, this push contains a commits with buggy code.

-5. Users testing these new features complain recent changes (made in this week) broke some core functionality so you decide to restore to the state of last week.
-Note that:
+5. Users testing these new features complain recent changes (made in this week) broke some core functionality so you immediately decide to restore to the state of last week.
+The reason we are going for an immediate recovery without much troubleshooting is :
+	1. This is an emergency situation - highest priority is to restore the functionality.
+	2. Why we are not using `git revert`?
+We absolutely can, I am just doing
-	1. to immediately bring back the working functionality (of course we will still be investigating the root cause in next scenario).
+	3. to immediately bring back the working functionality (of course we will still be investigating the root cause in next scenario).
 ```bash
 git reset --hard b0ba17d
 HEAD is now at b0ba17d undo4: feature 3